-Have you ever looked at other businesses with a healthy roster of long-term clients and wondered, how do I get that?
+Have you ever looked at other businesses with a healthy roster of long-term clients and wondered — how do I get that?

-A strong client bond deepens your mutual trust and can ultimately help your bottom line.
-Think renewals, expanded contracts, referrals and testimonies.
-So, how do we reach that?
+To foster positive client relationships is both a skill and an art, so there’s no easy way to explain it, but it is clear that a strong client bond deepens your mutual trust and can ultimately help your bottom line.
+Think renewals, expanded contracts, referrals, and testimonies.

 What’s in a strong client relationship?

-• Excellent communication
+- Excellent communication

-• Delivery on promises
+- Delivery on promises

-• Effortless information gathering and document collection
+- Effortless information gathering and document collection

-• Mutual respect
+- Mutual respect

 If you treat these measures as standardized business processes, rather than slapdash improv, you can thoroughly analyze your client approach.
-Is there something that works especially well?
-Are there recurring sticking points?

-Exceed your client’s expectations with great communication
+1. Exceed your client’s expectations with great communication

 Not enough can be said about proper communication.
 Learning how to communicate with clients efficiently is a must for any would-be entrepreneur or budding agency.
 There’s almost nothing more paramount to strong client relationships.